String-sg/chergpt2/readme.md

                     co-curricular activities, and the Learning for Life Programme, is also covered.
 Finally, the document provides information about school safety, including physical education guidelines, road safety, special room safety regulations, and emergency exercises."""

-data2_path = "data2/emotions regulation.pdf"
+data2_path = "data2/nhb_materials.pdf"
-data2_name = "Emotions and feelings regulations and strategies"

-data2_description= """This document provides information about coping strategies and emotions regulation."""
+data2_name = "National Museum of Singapore exhibition information"

+data2_description= """National Museum of Singapore commemorates the 80th anniversary of the Fall of Singapore with new exhibition relating the untold stories and personal perspectives of the various people who lived through it.
+There will be artefacts of the war, documents and exhibits"""

-data3_path = "data3/class schedule.pdf" #modify the resource for data2
+data3_path = "data3/class schedule.pdf"
-data3_name = "Class Information for tests and homework" #modify the resource for data2
+data3_name = "Class Information for tests and homework"

 data3_description= """This document is the class scehedule of Mrs Alice Lim of Woonfort Secondary"""

+#chatbot default settings
+cb_bot = "default_conversation_bot"

 #Templates for AI LLM with memory